 The LSAC’s Credential Assembly Service must be utilized when you apply to any ABA-approved law school.
 These guidelines can help you to make the most of this valuable service:

 The Alaska Bar Association requires all applicants to have graduated from an AALS- or ABA-approved law school in the United States.
-There are 200 law schools across the country holding ABA accreditation and listed in the ABA-LSAC Official Guide to ABA-Approved Law Schools.
-A list of AALS- approved law schools may be found here.
+There are 200 law schools across the country holding ABA accreditation, listed here.
+Schools accredited by the AALS are found here.

 ABA-Accredited Law Schools in Alaska

 AALS-Accredited Law Schools in Alaska